 The Arm Lock putter market is growing, but it’s still extremely niche.
 For that reason, some of the big putter companies don’t spend much time thinking about their Arm Lock putters.
 Some don’t offer them at all.

 But figuring out how to make putters better is what we do at L.A.B.
-Golf, which is why we do a few special things to make our DF 2.1 Arm Lock putters the last Arm Lock you will ever consider.
+Golf, which is why we do a few special things to make our DF 2.1 and MEZZ.1 Arm Lock putters the last Arm Lock you will ever consider.

 We custom build every L.A.B.
 Golf putter by hand, and this makes a huge difference with Arm Lock putters because of the wide range of lengths, lie angles, and head weights golfers need to putt their best with this style.